Join and receive information about new products, interesting case studies and other information to help with your new build or renovation projects.

 Over time, the entire building (unless completely sheltered from the elements) will weather to the same colour, and will remain the same silver-grey colour for years to come

 As all Russwood cladding species are naturally durable, they can all be left to weather and will end up as a consistent shade of grey (unless the orientation or design of the façade prevents this).
-The only exception to this is Accoya® wood; which we would recommend vacuum coating in all instances.
+The only exception to this is Accoya® wood; which we would recommend factory coating in all instances.

 Different species will weather at different rates, and result in slightly different shades, dependent on their durability and density properties.
 For further information about a particular species, please go to the product pages or speak to our technical team.